 - Career coaching and Managerial skills development;

-- Collaboration and co-design with Social Change School main partners.
-By applying this “blended formula”, we can overcome the disadvantages that comes with long distance learning.
+- Collaboration and co-design with Social Change School’s main partners.
+By applying this “blended formula”, we can overcome the disadvantages that come with long-distance learning.

-Our students study on the online platform Moodle (one of the best online platforms today): it can be accessed on mobile devices, user friendly, useful and reliable in assessing results from the learning processes, well known, widely used and recognized.
-With a personal username and password, each student can access Moodle, which offers:
+Our students study on an eLearning platform (Moodle): it can be accessed on mobile devices, is user friendly, useful and reliable in assessing results from the learning processes, well-known, widely used and recognized.
+Each student can access Moodle with a personal username and password; the platform offers:

-- Didactics materials, both written and visual (videos)
+- Handbooks, Didactic materials, both written and visual (videos);

 - Multimedia live lessons (webinars) or recorded lessons (webcasts);